valentin-deschaintre/valentin-deschaintre.github.io/2020/call-for-papers.md

 <p>This year, EGSR features two paper submission tracks: the <a href="#research">Research Track</a> and the  <a href="#industry">Industry Track</a> (new as of last year).</p>

+<p><i>Due to the developing COVID-19 situation, we have pushed back the research papers abstract deadline to Monday April 13 and the paper submission deadline to April 17.<br>
-<p><i>The developing COVID-19 situation makes it unlikely that this year’s EGSR is going to take place in its usual format.
-We are currently evaluating available options for remote attendance.
-Due to these uncertainties, authors of accepted papers this year are not required to present their work in person and may elect to present remotely instead.
-We encourage authors to submit work to EGSR even if they do not think they will be able or willing to attend in person due to the virus situation and/or travel restrictions that may be in place at the time.</i></p>
+Furthermore, this year’s EGSR will take place completely virtually.
+We are currently evaluating available options for remote attendance and the format and details for this are still being worked out.
+Authors of accepted papers this year will be asked to present their work remotely.
+We encourage authors to submit work to EGSR despite the altered circumstances of a virtual EGSR meeting.</i></p>

 <h1 id="research"><strong>Research Track</strong></h1>
 <p>A PDF version of Research Track call for papers is available to download from <a href="research.pdf">here</a>.</p>